mattpetrie/React-Node-Project-Seed/README.md

 #### Deployment:
 A production-ready, minified build can be created in the `./build` directory by running `$ gulp build:production`.

-When to ploying to a hosting service (such as Heroku), make sure to set `NODE_ENV=production` and `MONGO_URI` to your MongoDB instance URI in your environment variables.
+When deploying to a hosting service (such as Heroku), make sure to set `NODE_ENV=production` and `MONGO_URI` to your MongoDB instance URI in your environment variables.

 A Heroku deployment of this example app can be viewed [here](http://react-node-project-seed.herokuapp.com/#/).